jpgough/jpgough.github.io/talks.md

 The slides can be found [here](/assets/slide-decks/optimizing-java.pdf) and an accompanying blog post can be found [here](/blog/2018/05/11/optimizing-java).

+### New York Java SIG
+#### Evolution not Revolution - the Java 9 view of memory & how we got here

+Great artists steal.
+Great programming languages steal from each other.
+In this talk, Ben and Jim will explain the state of the art of the Java Memory Model - taking in such topics as Unsafe, method and var handles and how C++ and Java keep each other on their toes.

 ### Docklands LJC
 #### Sidecar Lightning Talk